 This situation was the perfect reminder that portion size and serving size are two different things.
 A serving is a specific measurement and a recommended amount of a food while a portion size is what’s served to you.

-A serving of milk is defined by health experts as 1 cup, which is about 8 fluid ounces.
+A standard serving of milk is 1 cup, which is about 8 fluid ounces.
 This is what the USDA recommends and qualifies as a serving.
-Per the current USDA dietary guidelines for Americans, adults need two to three servings of a calcium-rich food such as milk, cheese or yogurt every day for optimal health.
-On the other hand, a portion of milk – what one actually consumes at a meal – can be a whole other story and does not follow the serving size guidelines.
+Per the current USDA dietary guidelines for Americans, adults need two to three servings of a calcium0rich food such as milk, cheese or yogurt every day for optimal health.
+On the other hand, a portion of milk – which one actually consumes at a meal – can be a whole other story and does not follow the serving size guidelines.

 The USDA Dietary Guidelines for American’s 2020 – 2025 recommend having two servings of a protein-rich food each day.
-This advice comes with the understanding that one serving is 3-4 ounces of cooked meat, fish, poultry, tofu or other protein equivalent.
+This recommendation comes with the understanding that one serving is 3-4 ounces of cooked meat, fish, poultry, tofu or other protein equivalent.
 However, many people overserve themselves by ordering the half chicken while out or having the 16 ounce steak at a meal.

-So here’s how it works.
-If you understand serving sizes, you can figure out how the actual portions you eat measure up to recommendations for optimal health and weight.
+If we can understand serving sizes, we can figure out how the actual portions you eat measure up to recommendations for optimal health and weight.
 A great source with more information and guides on servings sizes can be found at: www.choosemyplate.gov.

 - If you order a full portion, ask for a box to put away half of it before you begin eating to reduce the portion on your plate while giving you leftovers

 - S = serving and is a specific amount

 - P = portion and is what people give you